-26. Arrangements made for contact between residents and their relatives, carers, representatives and the local community and for children in care contact between his/her HSE Child and Family Social Workers
+26. Arrangements made for contact between residents and their relatives, carers, representatives and the local community and for children in care contact between his/her HSE Child and Family Social Workers covidential residential service.
+Parents of the two residential children can visit (one at a time) once they are asymptomatic and temperature within normal range.

 We operate a visiting children/adults policy which recognises the right for all children and adults to maintain personal relationships and links with the community, and for residents, staff and stakeholders to be treated with dignity and respect.
 (Ref Policy No: 4.6 Visiting Children/Adult's Policy Disability Services).

-We do not place restrictions on visits unless requested by the child/adult/parent/advocate, or for reasons of privacy and safety.
-Parents/Guardians of children/adults are requested to approve visits of those who are not related or who are not on the list of approved visitors in their Integrated Care Plan.
-Visiting guidelines are on display in prominent areas in the Service.
+Updated guidelines on visitor restrictions are on display in prominent areas in the Service.